Kodikuu/libmatoya/README.md

 | Linux    | `*`             |
 | web      | `**`            |

-`*` Linux doesn't have a minimum version per se, but relies on certain dependencies being present on the system at run time, i.e. `libssl` and `libX11`.
+`*` Linux doesn't have a minimum version per se, but relies on certain dependencies being present on the system at run time.

-`**` The WASM (web) version requires WASM 64-bit support, which appeared in Chrome 86.
-Safari is not supported.
+`**` The WASM (web) version requires WASM 64-bit support, which appeared in Chrome 86 and Firefox 79.
+Safari is currently not supported.

 ## Dependencies